kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 // WorkloadSpec defines the templates for pod groups within a workload. type WorkloadSpec struct {
-    // ControllerRef is an optional reference to the controlling object (e.g., JobSet).
+    // ControllerRef is an optional reference to the controlling object, such as a
+    // Deployment or Job.
+This field is intended for use by tools like CLIs
+    // to provide a link back to the original workload definition.
+    // When set, it cannot be changed.
+    //
     // +optional
-    ControllerRef *TypedLocalObjectReference `json:"controllerRef,omitempty"`
+    ControllerRef *TypedLocalObjectReference

-    // PodGroupTemplates is the list of blueprints for the groups that make up the Workload.
+    // PodGroups is the list of templates that make up the Workload.
+    // The maximum number of podGroupTemplates is 8.
+This field is immutable.
+    //
     // +optional
     // +listType=map
     // +listMapKey=name
-    PodGroupTemplates []PodGroupTemplate `json:"podGroupTemplates,omitempty"`
+    PodGroupTemplates []PodGroupTemplate
 }

 // TypedLocalObjectReference allows to reference typed object inside the same namespace.